isc-projects/stork/doc/user/managing-kea.rst

 is selected instead, the subnet will be first removed from the existing shared network and then added to the newly selected shared network.

+You can delete a pool from a subnet.
+However, it is important to understand the implications.
+While the pool itself is removed from the configuration instantly, the leases allocated in this pool are not.
+Kea maintains these leases in the lease database and the clients continue using the leases until the leases expire or until the clients attempt to renew them.
+The renewing clients will be refused to extend the leases belonging to the deleted pools and allocated new leases from the existing pools.

 Finally, the form for updating a subnet contains the ``Revert Changes`` button that allows for dropping all changes to the subnet configuration since the form was opened.